Brixmor Property Group Inc (BRX) Stock: A Closer Look at the Analyst Ratings - News Heater

-Brixmor Property Group Inc (NYSE: BRX) has a price-to-earnings ratio of 16.81x that is above its average ratio.
+Brixmor Property Group Inc (NYSE: BRX) has a price-to-earnings ratio of 17.19x that is above its average ratio.
 Additionally, the 36-month beta value for BRX is 1.57.
-There are mixed opinions on the stock, with 10 analysts rating it as a “buy,” 1 rating it as “overweight,” 6 rating it as “hold,” and 0 rating it as “sell.”

-The average price predicted by analysts for BRX is $25.34, which is $5.82 above the current price.
 The public float for BRX is 298.65M and currently, short sellers hold a 2.36% ratio of that float.
-The average trading volume of BRX on October 04, 2023 was 2.09M shares.
+The average trading volume of BRX on October 10, 2023 was 2.20M shares.

 In today's chaotic marketplace, the biggest gains will come from some currently-small companies that pass by older, larger businesses still stuck in a pre-pandemic world.
 The trick is figuring out which small caps will be tomorrow's winners.
 That's why StockWire News has put together a special Wealth Building Report, highlighting 3 small cap stocks set to soar in 2023.